• Know the Risks

 • The more a driver interacts with their phone the higher their crash risk becomes.
 For example:

 • Texting while driving is the worst distraction because it includes all three types of distractions.
-A person who is texting while driving is 23 times more likely to be involved in a crash5!
+A person who is texting while driving is 23 times more likely to be involved in a crash!4

 Passengers: